Your Questions Answered

 What kind of training and education does a radiologist have?

-Radiologists graduate from accredited medical schools, pass a licensing examination, and then complete a one year medical or surgical internship followed by a residency of at least four years.
-At Radiology & Imaging, many of our radiologists also have completed another two years of study (a fellowship) after their residency.
+Radiologists graduate from accredited medical schools, pass a licensing examination, and then complete a one-year medical or surgical internship followed by a residency of at least four years.
+At Radiology & Imaging, many of our radiologists also have completed another two years of study, known as a fellowship, after their residency.

 What does a radiologist actually do?

 Radiologists play an important role in your health care.
 They are expert consultants to referring physicians.
 We call the doctor who sent you for an exam a referring physician or your personal physician.
 Radiologists work with your personal physician to choose the exam that fits your needs.
-The examiner or technologist conducts your exam.
-Then the radiologist interprets your medical images and will recommend further scans or treatments, if necessary.
+A technologist conducts your exam and then a radiologist interprets your medical images and will recommend further scans or treatments, if necessary.

 Radiologists also treat diseases.
 They use radiation (radiation oncology) or minimally invasive, image-guided surgery.
 Other physicians rely on radiologists to correlate medical image findings with other examinations and tests.

-Yes and yes.
-Every one of our radiologists is a properly qualified physician board-certified by The American College of Radiology (ACR).
-Each Radiology & Imaging facility is formally accredited by ACR.
+Yes.
+Every one of our radiologists is a properly qualified physician board-certified by The American Board of Radiology (ABR).

 What does the ACR do?

-The ACR has a comprehensive program of facility accreditation for radiation oncology, MRI, CT, nuclear medicine, PET, ultrasound, mammography, breast ultrasound and stereotactic breast biopsy.
-Our equipment and people must meet specific ACR qualifications.
-A high level of image quality is required for ACR accreditation.
+The American College of Radiology (ACR) has a comprehensive program of facility accreditation for radiation oncology, MRI, CT, nuclear medicine, PET, ultrasound, mammography, breast ultrasound, and stereotactic breast biopsy.
+Our equipment, people, and image quality must meet specific ACR qualifications.

 Can I speak with my Radiology & Imaging radiologist?

 Absolutely!
-Your Radiology & Imaging radiologist is available to you and your referring physician.
+Your radiologist is available to you and your referring physician.
 He or she will help your doctor choose the proper exam and interpret the results.
-Using those exam results, your radiologist will help recommend next steps.
+Using those exam results, your radiologist will help recommend the next steps.
 Your health is our concern.

 What is a radiologic technologist?

-A radiologic technologist or examiner is a specially trained medical professional that performs your diagnostic imaging examination.
-Even though they perform the exam, they are not trained in interpreting the images.
-Each of our technologists has successfully passed a national certification examination.
-They also must continue their education by earning credits every year to perform imaging studies.
+A radiologic technologist is a specially trained medical professional that performs your diagnostic imaging examination.
+They do not interpret the images—that is the job of the radiologist.
+Each of our technologists has successfully passed a national certification examination and they also must continue their education by earning credits every year to perform imaging studies.

 Will my insurance cover my exam?